MarathonLabs/marathon/docs/runner_versioned_docs/version-0.10.0/apple/workers.md

 title: "Workers"
 ---

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 ## Providing Apple workers
-To inform marathon of the accessible Apple hardware a yaml file named **Marathondevices** is read on startup.
+To inform marathon of the accessible Apple hardware a declarative yaml file named **Marathondevices** is read on startup.

-The structure of the file is a workers object with list of worker machines and the simulator devices that can be used or created on those workers.
+The structure of the file is a workers object with a list of worker machines and real or simulated devices that can be used or created on those workers.

 ```yaml